-If the spouse living in the community executes a Spousal refusal form, the community spouse’s assets are not used in calculating the asset eligibility of the medicaid applicant.
-If one spouse requires nursing home care, the community spouse does not need to spend down all his or her assets and become impoverished paying for care.
+Spousal Refusal allows the spouse living in the community to refuse to use his or her assets in calculating the eligibility of the spouse applying for Medicaid long term care.
+If one spouse requires nursing home care, the community spouse does not need to spend down all of his or her assets and become impoverished paying for care.

 All Medicaid applicants must meet certain income and asset requirements in order to be eligible.
 The good news is that in New York, there are certain exemptions to the eligibility requirements where the individual requiring a nursing home has a spouse still residing in the community who depends on the joint income and assets to pay expenses.
 For that reason, the Medicaid program allows certain spousal allowances.